Uncertain Times: How Does it Affect my Home Buying Journey?

 War and crisis in our immediate neighborhood

 We now have a war on the EU's doorstep.
-When Corona arrived we told our customers to keep a cool head, that prices would not go down.
-Now again, we would advise the same: No matter how much the war may frighten and disturb us personally, there is no fundamental change in the housing market.
-We saw a short-term dip in interest rates, as money looks for a safe haven, but since then interest rates have kept increasing.
+When Corona arrived, we asked our customers to keep a cool head, so prices would not go down.
+Again, we would advise the same: No matter how much the war may frighten and disturb us personally, there is no fundamental change in the housing market.

 Effects of the boycott of Russian oil